Dynatrace/perform-2022-hotday/performanceEngineering-as-a-Self-Service-main/content/06_SLI_SLO_Dashboards/index.md

 <img src="../../assets/images/sli_kqg_db.png" width="500"/>

-## Dynatrace Configuration
+<details><summary>Dynatrace Configuration</summary>

-We need to create a rule on the management zone that keptn created.
+If not done previously, We need to create a rule on the management zone that keptn created.

 In the Dynatrace UI, navigate to "Settings>Preferences>Management zones" Now, locate the "Keptn: sockshop staging" management zone.